SpineEventEngine/SpineEventEngine.github.io/docs/guides/validation-user-guide.md

 Spine uses Protobuf for defining domain models.
 It also helps us to standardize creating [Value Objects](https://martinfowler.com/bliki/ValueObject.html).
 Both those usages require something more than just a data structure.
 One of the commodities required for describing domain specifics is data validation.
-Spine builds on top of Protobuf with a Validation library.
+Spine extensively uses the Validation library when working with any Protobuf messages.

-The purpose of the Validation library is:
+The purpose of the Validation library is giving framework users an easy way to:
- - giving framework users an easy way to maintain simple domain invariants;
+ - maintain simple domain invariants;
- - giving framework users an easy way to construct simple Anticorruption layers.
+ - construct simple Anticorruption layers.

 This guide will walk you though the API of Spine Validation library.
 All of the validation features described here are currently supported in the Java environment.
 Many are supported in Dart as well.